 While IVF does involve manipulation of the ovaries, using fertility injections to stimulate egg maturation and release, we still work with your body’s natural menstrual cycle and hormone production.
 Thus, your IVF cycle will begin on the first day of the menstrual period closest to when you have scheduled your IVF treatment.

-In some cases, once your period begins, we will administer oral contraceptives that help to regulate hormone levels more precisely, while simultaneously limiting any potential cysts from developing as cysts can compromise fertilization.
+In some cases, once your period begins, we will administer oral contraceptives that will help to regulate hormone levels more precisely, while simultaneously limiting any potential cysts from developing as cysts can compromise fertilization.
 The contraceptives are typically taken anywhere from two to four weeks.

 Note: If you’ve been trying to conceive for more than six months to a year, or you’ve been diagnosed with infertility, you should contact us now!